As a teacher, it can be difficult when it comes to setting boundaries by saying no.

-Today’s blog post is written by Rebecca Gettelman who is a middle and high school teacher from the Midwest.
+Today’s blog post, Setting Boundaries by Saying No, is written by Rebecca Gettelman, who is a middle and high school teacher from the Midwest.
 She has been teaching for over eleven years.
-Kristy has added in some of her ideas throughout the post.
+Kristy has added some of her ideas throughout the post.

 Figure out how much free time you actually do have in your schedule.